Find out about the type of assistance dogs available and how to apply for one.

 When you need to return an assistance dog

 If you no longer want or are unable to have an assistance dog, your supplier will organise for your dog to be returned.

 Returning an assistance dog does not stop you from reapplying in the future.
 If your circumstances change and you would like to reapply for the Program, you should talk to your treating health professional about submitting a new application.Back to top

 When your assistance dog retires

 Assistance dogs normally have a working life of 8 to 11 years.
-Your assistance dog provider or vet will be able to advise you when your dog is nearing retirement.
+Your assistance dog supplier or vet will be able to advise you when your dog is nearing retirement.
 When your assistance dog has around 2 years of service remaining, it is a good idea to discuss this with your treating health professional.
 You should talk about putting in a new application to us for your next assistance dog.

 It is also likely your clinical recovery goals have changed since your last application.
-Preparing in advance means you can work with our contracted assistance dog providers to train your replacement assistance dog and ensure a smooth transition.Back to top
+Preparing in advance means you can work with our contracted assistance dog supplier to train your replacement assistance dog and ensure a smooth transition.Back to top